 localhost> show ver CLI Version = 2.00.00.0xx API Version = 2.00.00.0xx localhost> show alarms [reverse] This command shows the alarms or AEN messages of all controllers in the system.
 The default is to display the most recent message first.
-The reverse attribute offers the display order to be the most recent message last. show diag This command shows the diagnostic information of all controllers in the system. show rebuild This command displays all rebuild schedules of all the 9000 controllers in the system. show verify This command displays all verify schedules of all the 9000 controllers in the system. show selftest This command displays all self test schedules of all the 9000 controllers in the system. show selftest This command displays all self test schedules of all the 9000 controllers in the system. focus Object This command will set the specified object in focus.
+The reverse attribute offers the display order to be the most recent message last. show diag This command shows the diagnostic information of all controllers in the system. show rebuild This command displays all rebuild schedules of all the 9000 controllers in the system. show verify schedules of all the 9000 controllers in the system. show verify schedules of all the 9000 controllers in the system.
+Show selftest This command displays all self test schedules of all the 9000 controllers in the system.
+Show selftest This command displays all self test schedules of all the 9000 controllers in the system.
+Show selftest This command displays all self test schedules of all the 9000 controllers in the system.
+Show selftest This command displays all self test schedules of all the 9000 controllers in the system.
+Show selftest This command displays all self test schedules of all the 9000 controllers in the system.
+Show selftest This command displays all self test schedules of all the 9000 controllers in the system.
+Show selftest the specified object in focus.
 This command is active in interactive mode only and is provided to reduce typing.
 Recall that messages (or commands) are sent to objects such as hostname/c0/u0 show Instead, if the focus is set to hostname/c0/u0, the prompt is changed automatically to reflect this and the user would only have to type show.
 The concept is similar to being in a particular location in a file system and requesting a listing of the current directory.